Olympia Dukakis: Screen

 In 2008, Dukakis directed the world premiere production of Todd Logan's Botanic Garden at Victory Gardens Theatre in Chicago, Illinois.
 The same year, she starred in the revival of Tennessee Williams' The Milk Train Doesn't Stop Here Anymore, opposite Kevin Anderson at the Hartford Stage, and co-adapted and starred in the world-premiere of Another Side of the Island, based on William Shakespeare's The Tempest, at Alpine Theatre Project in Whitefish, Montana.

 In 2011, Dukakis guest-starred on Law & Order: Special Victims Unit, as attorney Debby Marsh.
 In 2013, she starred in and executive-produced the 2013 film Montana Amazon, co-starring Haley Joel Osment.
 The same year, on May 24, she was honored with the 2,498th star on the Hollywood Walk of Fame.

 In 2018, Dukakis starred in Eleftheromania, which follows an Auschwitz survivor as she recites a true story about a group from the Auschwitz-Birkenau death camp.
 The following year, Dukakis reprised the role of Anna Madrigal, which she had first played in 1993, in a Netflix update of Armistead Maupin's Tales of The City.

 Dukakis rides up Market Street as one of the Celebrity Grand Marshals in the LGBT Pride Parade in San Francisco on June 26, 2011, from the film, Olympia.

 In 2018, Olympia, an American documentary film about her life and career, had its festival premiere at DOC NYC.
 The film, directed by Harry Mavromichalis, features Whoopi Goldberg, Laura Linney, Ed Asner, Lainie Kazan, Armistead Maupin, Austin Pendleton, Diane Ladd and Dukakis's cousin, Governor Michael Dukakis.
 It was released theatrically in the United States in July 2020.

-Dukakis's final performance is as a judge in the 2021 film Not to Forget.
+Dukakis's final performance is as a judge in the 2021 film Not to Forget, directed by Valerio Zanoli.